Interpretable Few-shot Learning with Online Attribute Selection

 To learn unknown attributes for classes, we use the same structure as $f_{h}$ for $f_{u}$. $f_I$ is an MLP with two hidden layers, both with a dimension of 50 and ReLU activation function.
-The input is the concatenation of human-friendly attributes and the output of $f_{u}$ that is used as unknown attributes, and the output is the estimated mutual information.
+The input is the concatenation of human-friendly attributes and the output of $f_{u}$ that is used as unknown attributes, and the output is used to estimate mutual information using Equation \ref{eq__neural_mutual}.
 The networks $f_{u}$ and $f_{I}$ are trained simultaneously using the algorithm shown in Algorithm \ref{algo1}.
 In this algorithm, $E_1$ and $E_2$ are set to 200,000 and 10, respectively.
 Furthermore, $\lambda$ is to 2.
 The network is trained using Adam optimizer with a learning rate equal to $10^{-2}$, evaluated on 600 episodes sampled from validation classes every 500 episodes.
 The network with highest performance on validation episodes is used to extract embedding features acting as unknown attributes for each sample.
-Examples of Grad-Cam visualization for different unknown attributes of CUB and AWA datasets are shown in Fig \ref{fig.grad}.
+Examples of Grad-Cam visualization for different unknown attributes of CUB and AWA datasets are shown in Figure \ref{fig.grad}.